Data-Driven Turbulence Modeling Approach for Cold-Wall Hypersonic Boundary Layers: Conclusion

 \section{Conclusion}

-This work presents data--driven turbulence modeling for hypersonic flows with cold--wall conditions.
+This work presents data--driven turbulence modeling for zero-pressure gradient hypersonic flows with cold--wall conditions.
 The turbulence model is learned to provide closure for Reynolds stress and a variable turbulent Prandtl number, with an emphasis on improving the prediction of near--wall quantities of interest, i.e., wall heat flux and skin friction.
 The ensemble Kalman method employed for this purpose provides an effective tool to train the turbulence model using sparse and potentially noisy observation data of mean flow quantities.
+In this work, spatially sparse observation data of mean flow velocity and temperature at a specific streamwise location along the flat plate are used for training.

-The DNS database has been used to train the turbulence model and to assess its performance on test flow cases using the trained turbulence model.
-The turbulence model, trained using observation data from a single flow case, effectively learned and predicted results for the training flow case.
-However, for the test flow cases, this trained turbulence model provided mixed results, ranging from slight improvements to predictions worse than the baseline solution.
-The turbulence model trained using data from two flow cases fell short of predicting both training flow cases accurately, as the training process exhibited a bias towards learning from one flow case's data.
-Nevertheless, the joint training case showed better generalizability to test flow cases compared to the single training case.
+The DNS database was used to train the turbulence model and evaluate its performance on test flow cases.
+The model, trained with observation data from a single flow case, successfully learned and predicted results for that specific case.
+However, when applied to the test flow cases, the model produced mixed results, with some predictions showing slight improvements and others performing worse than the baseline solution.
+In contrast, the model trained with data from two flow cases successfully captured the variability in quantity associated to Reynolds stress under different cold--wall conditions.
+Furthermore, the jointly trained model demonstrated better generalization to the test flow cases, particularly in predicting wall heat transfer and skin friction coefficients, compared to the single-case training model.

-The results presented in this work highlight a few limitations and key insights that could be helpful in future research.
-One key limitation is the lack of variation in the predicted turbulent Prandtl number in the wall--normal direction, compared to the nonlinear variation observed in the DNS data.
-The turbulent Prandtl number profile from DNS data shows significant variation across the inflection point of the temperature profile.
-Investigating the functional dependence of turbulent Prandtl number on the local temperature gradients will be a topic for future exploration.
+The results presented in this work highlight several limitations and key insights that could inform future research.
+A major limitation is the lack of variation in the turbulent Prandtl number along the wall-normal direction predicted by the NN-based turbulence models, in contrast to the nonlinear variation observed in the DNS data.
+The turbulent Prandtl number profile from DNS data exhibits significant changes across the inflection point of the temperature profile.
+Whether this deficiency stems from the training framework or model--form inadequacy remains an open question for future investigation.